 whereas the operator precedence rules of C and C++ bind the expression as x and (1 = = 0),

-producing "false", which is interpreted as zero, then bitwise-and the result with x, producing (a constant) zero, contrary to the programmer’s intent
+producing “false”, which is interpreted as zero, then bitwise-and the result with x, producing (a constant) zero, contrary to the programmer’s intent.

 Examples from an opposite extreme can be found in programs written in APL, which is noteworthy for the absence of any distinctions of precedence.
 One commonly made mistake is to write: